programminghistorian/jekyll/lessons/intro-to-the-zotero-api.md

 Using what you learned in the lesson on [Installing Python Modules with pip][], we'll use [pip][] to install libZotero, a python library that will allow us to interact with the Zotero API.
-To install the library, in your command line/terminal window enter:
+To install the library, in your command line/terminal window (use Powershell on Windows) enter:

 ```
 pip install libZotero